 - Voting Precincts

-The City of Pleasant Ridge is divided into two precincts.
-Both precincts vote at the Community Center, located at 4 Ridge Road.
-Click here for a voting precincts map.
+Starting in 2020 The City of Pleasant Ridge has one election precinct encompassing the entire City.
+All residents vote at the Community Center, located at 4 Ridge Road.

 Mail Applications to: